-Held no discussion with Israel on sending Indian workers to replace Palestinian labourers: Centre
+No discussion held with Israel on sending Indian workers to replace Palestinian labourers: Centre

-Israeli prime minister’s office said that Benjamin Netanyahu had discussed ‘advancing the arrival of foreign workers from India’ with his Indian counterpart.
+Israeli Prime Minister Benjamin Netanyahu’s office said that he discussed ‘advancing the arrival of foreign workers from India’ with Narendra Modi.

 The External Affairs Ministry on Thursday said that India has not discussed with Israel the possibility of Indians workers replacing Palestinian labourers in the West Asian nation.

-After a phone call with Prime Minister Narendra Modi on Tuesday, Israeli Prime Minister Benjamin Netanyahu’s office said that the two leaders had discussed “advancing the arrival of foreign workers from India to the State of Israel”.
+After a phone call with Prime Minister Narendra Modi on Tuesday, Israeli Prime Minister Benjamin Netanyahu’s office said that the leaders had discussed “advancing the arrival of foreign workers from India to the State of Israel”.

 The statement by Netanyahu’s office was also in contrast to the external affairs ministry’s response to a question in the Rajya Sabha on December 14.
 The Centre had denied having discussed the matter with the West Asian country.